-Butorphanol tartrate nasal spray is not recommended during labor or delivery because there is no clinical experience with its use in this setting.
+Butorphanol tartrate nasal solution is not recommended during labor or delivery because there is no clinical experience with its use in this setting.

-Although there is no clinical experience with the use of butorphanol tartrate nasal spray in nursing mothers, it should be assumed that butorphanol will appear in the milk in similar amounts following the nasal route of administration.
+Although there is no clinical experience with the use of butorphanol tartrate nasal solution in nursing mothers, it should be assumed that butorphanol will appear in the milk in similar amounts following the nasal route of administration

 Butorphanol is not recommended for use in patients below 18 years of age because safety and efficacy have not been established in this population.

-Of the approximately 1700 patients treated with butorphanol tartrate nasal spray in clinical studies, 8% were 65 years of age or older and 2% were 75 years or older.
+Of the approximately 1700 patients treated with butorphanol tartrate nasal solution in clinical studies, 8% were 65 years of age or older and 2% were 75 years or older.

-Due to changes in clearance, the mean half-life of butorphanol is increased by 25% (to over 6 hours) in patients over the age of 65 years (see CLINICAL PHARMACOLOGY: Pharmacokineticssection).
+Due to changes in clearance, the mean half-life of butorphanol is increased by 25% (to over 6 hours) in patients over the age of 65 years (see CLINICAL PHARMACOLOGY: Pharmacokinetics).
 Elderly patients may be more sensitive to the side effects of butorphanol.
-In clinical studies of butorphanol tartrate nasal spray, elderly patients had an increased frequency of headache, dizziness, drowsiness, vertigo, constipation, nausea and/or vomiting, and nasal congestion compared with younger patients.
-There are insufficient efficacy data for patients >65 years to determine whether they respond differently from younger patients.
+In clinical studies of butorphanol tartrate nasal solution, elderly patients had an increased frequency of headache, dizziness, drowsiness, vertigo, constipation, nausea and/or vomiting, and nasal congestion compared with younger patients.
+There are insufficient efficacy data for patients ≥ 65 years to determine whether they respond differently from younger patients.